 Holidays can be confusing as there are national (federal) holidays, bank holidays, state holidays.
 Verify those in your area with Human Resources at your place of business, especially before planning vacations or weekend get-aways!

-Federal Holidays
+Federal Holidays listed through 2020

 The following are federal holidays in the United States and need to be treated as such by employers: